Larry Elgart: Biography

 In 1969, Larry was invited to London to make three records for Swampfire Records under the imprint of Les and Larry Elgart.
 The albums claimed a Nashville sound and bore no relationship to the Elgart Sound of the early 1950s.

 In 1981, in a stark departure from the fabled Elgart Sound, Larry produced Flight of the Condor for the RCA Victor label, described as an album in the Jazz-funk and fusion genres.
 In a bid to garner interest, RCA released one of the tracks, "No Big Thing," as a 45 rpm single.
 Billboard magazine said of the release:

 This is an intense album that should not be misunderstood.
 It is not old big band, although it has some roots there.
 It is not disco-dance, although it has flavorings in that direction, particularly on "No Big Thing."
 It does have a good deal of Latin flavorings with Elgart's alto sax and Patti Coyle Bunham's wordless high register vocalise blending gracefully.

 Elgart's biggest exposure came in 1982, with the smash success of a recording titled "Hooked on Swing".
-The instrumental was a medley of swing jazz hits - "In the Mood", "Cherokee", "Don't Sit Under the Apple Tree", "American Patrol", "Sing, Sing, Sing", "Don't Be That Way", "Little Brown Jug", "Opus #1", "Take the A Train", "Zing Went the Strings of My Heart" and "A String of Pearls" - that became so popular it even cracked the US Billboard Pop Singles chart (at No. 31) and Adult Contemporary chart (No. 20).
+The instrumental was a medley of swing jazz hits that became so popular it even cracked the US Billboard Pop Singles chart (at No. 31) and Adult Contemporary chart (No. 20).
 This was the final hit for any artist in the year-long "medley craze," that lasted from 1981 to 1982.
 Billed as "Larry Elgart and His Manhattan Swing Orchestra," the LP from which the tune was taken hit No. 24 on the US charts.

-The follow-up, Hooked on Swing 2, debuted at No. 89 on the album charts, and soon after Larry was back to the jazz touring circuit.
+The follow-up, Hooked on Swing 2, did not fare as well.
+In early 1983 it debuted at No. 161 on the Billboard Top LPs & Tape chart, rising as high as No. 127, then fell off the chart by early summer, perhaps reflecting a fade in the popularity of the medley genre.
+With release of the "Hooked on" albums, however, Elgart was back on the jazz touring circuit.
 He continued to tour internationally and record into the 2000s.

 A resident of Longboat Key, Florida, Elgart died in 2017 at a hospice center in Sarasota, Florida, at the age of 95.